mobilerobot-io/mobilerobot.io/content/projects/rpi-motor-control-service.md

 ---
 title: Raspberry Pi Motor Control Software and Server
 description: >
-  One the early Robots was a single Raspberry Pi with the Adafruit attached Motorcontroller.
-I added a simple Skidsteer library to control a small two wheeled "disk" robot.
+  This is from one of my early robots, a single Raspberry Pi connected to an Adafruit Motor Shield.
+I wrote the Skidder C++ class to drive the vehicle with skid steering.
+See how it works...
 date: 2019-05-14
 image: https://mobilerobot.sfo2.cdn.digitaloceanspaces.com/display-and-motors.jpg
 categories: